-□ Work Breaks: Each full-time employee will be allowed work breaks during each standard work schedule as established by his/her department.
-A lunch break will be arranged in accordance with the department's standards.
-Each part-time employee's schedule will be established by his/her supervisor on a case-by-case basis.
+Work Breaks: F_Each full-time employees will be allowed work breaks during each standard work schedule as established by his/hertheir respective department.
+L4-lunch break will be arranged in accordance with the department's standards.
+Each part-time employee's schedule will be established by his/hertheir supervisor on a case-by-case basis.